n00bsys0p/altcoin-mining-calculator-php/README.md

 It has caching built in, in order to avoid either flooding the local daemon, or causing too many time-consuming outbound connections.
 It will cache block heights for a preconfigured time ($config['cache']['block_timeout'] in config/cache.yml), so configure this to be the estimated number of seconds between blocks for your application.
 It will also cache exchange data (including fiat), for a period of time.
 This is done by configuring $config['cache']['exchange_timeout'] in the same file.

-I have deliberately left it at a daily calculator, because many coins are now using 1 block difficulty retargeting, so trying to predict profitability for a month, or even a week can be quite misleading.
+I have deliberately left it at a daily calculator, because many coins are now using as low as 1 block difficulty retargeting, so trying to predict profitability for a month, or even a week can be quite misleading.

 Credit for the algorithm used to calculate the coin rewards goes to Jarred Walton (https://plus.google.com/+JarredWalton).
 Credit for libaries used go to their various authors.